 Revenue Operations is a framework that enables you to foster alignment across your customer journey, your data, and most importantly, your internal teams.

-If you are reading this article, you understand the core framework of what Revenue Operations is and the impact it can bring to your business, but a key question remains…
+Chance are, if you are reading this article, you understand the core framework of Revenue Operations and its potential impact on your business, but a key question remains…

-As with any new integration, you need to make sure you and your team are ready.
+As with any new integration, you need to make sure you and your team are ready and have accurate expectations.

-Outlined below are several essential factors you need to consider when exploring the possibility of integrations RevOps into your organization.
-If you cannot allocate the required time and resources to the integration, it will fail, or the benefits will be minimal if not non-existent.
+Outlined below are several essential factors you need to consider when exploring the possibility of integrating RevOps into your organization.
+If you cannot allocate the required time and resources to the integration process, it will fail, or the benefits will be minimal if not non-existent.

 Are you growing or poised to grow in the near future but recognize your time will be further limited to support the infrastructure needed to scale?
-If yes, RevOps is a smart play and will help you build the infrastructure to be the company you know you can be at scale.
+If yes, RevOps is a smart play and will help you build the infrastructure needed to support growth while continually optimizing for efficiency.

 Are you nervous about keeping the doors open next month because you need more sales tomorrow?
 If yes, RevOps can wait while you laser in on getting the sales needed to stabilize.
 RevOps will not be the silver bullet that magically aligns your organization and quickly turn your sales department into a well-oiled machine.